IanLewis42/GravStorm/readme.txt

 KNOWN ISSUES
 ------------
-There's a significant lag between events that cause sounds and the sounds themselves.
+On Raspberry Pi, there's a significant lag between events that cause sounds and the sounds themselves.
 I've spent a while trying to fix it.
 If anyone knows all about ALSA, please get in touch!

 MAKING MAPS